safesoftware/fme-server-iac-templates/AWS/win/terraform/modules/network/README.md

 # FME Server network module
-This module creates the requires network resources for a distributed FME Server deployment in Azure.
+This module creates the required network services for a distributed FME Server deployment in AWS.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements